seldean/Crimagonist/README.md

 To use this Unity project, follow these instructions:

 1. Open the project in the Unity Editor.
-2. Navigate to the main menu scene by opening the scene named "main".
+2. Navigate to the main scene by opening the scene named "main".

 ## Features
 - Grand Strategy